Vietnam.vn - Nền tảng quảng bá Việt Nam

 At a hearing before the US Congress on Capitol Hill (Washington DC, USA) on June 25, Republican Congressman John Moolenaar, who is also the chairman of the House Committee on China, emphasized that AI is a central strategic technology in the current era.

 “We are in a new Cold War, with AI as a central strategic technology.
-The global balance of power may depend on who leads in this field,” said MP Moolenaar.
+The global balance of power may well depend on who leads in this area,” said MP Moolenaar.

-The hearing comes as China has unveiled a high-performance AI model from Hangzhou-based DeepSeek, which costs much less to develop than similar platforms from US tech companies like OpenAI or Google.
+The hearing was held in the context that China announced a high-performance AI model from DeepSeek Company (headquartered in Hangzhou city, Zhejiang province, China) with development costs much lower than equivalent platforms from US technology companies such as OpenAI or Google.

 This has raised concerns that China is rapidly catching up with the US despite limited access to advanced technology and chips.

-Experts attending the conference asserted that the US must win the AI race to maintain its strategic position.
+Experts attending asserted that the US must win the AI race to maintain its strategic position.

-Thomas Mahnken, president and director of the Center for Strategic and Budgetary Assessments, called it a “protracted technological and security competition” that could shape the world political order.
+Mr. Thomas Mahnken, president and director of the Center for Strategic and Budgetary Assessments, called this a “protracted technology and security competition” that could shape the world political order.

 Stanford University's AI Index 2025 report shows that the US is still leading in developing advanced AI models, but China is rapidly closing the gap and leading in the number of scientific publications and patents.